Twins on Insulin

 Finding Strength in Community

-Even though her family has an amazing support system for which they are very thankful, Jamie and her husband often felt alone in the beginning.
+Even though her family has an amazing support system, Jamie and her husband often felt alone in the beginning.
 Through their doctor’s office, they learned about organizations and social media sites where they can connect with people who either have the disease or help care for others who do.
-Touched by Type 1, American Diabetes Association, Type 1 Diabetes Support and Information, JDRF and Connect through Blue Cross Blue Shield have been welcome additions to the family’s circle of friends.
+Touched by Type 1, leaving site icon American Diabetes Association, leaving site icon Juvenile Diabetes Research Foundation leaving site icon (now Breakthrough T1D) and Connect Community through Blue Cross and Blue Shield Plans have been welcome additions to the family’s circle of friends.